CONTRIBUTING

 - Always

-into the correct folder before you run any dev/build/lint command.
-If you're unsure, runpwd
+cdinto the correct folder before you run any dev/build/lint command.
+If you're unsure, runpwdand verify. - Never place LiveKit or agent-related code under

-. - Never place docs/MDX content under
+energy-flow/.
+It belongs inno-bad-parts/. - Never place docs/MDX content under

-. - When creating new files: double-check the path before saving.
+no-bad-parts/.
+It belongs inenergy-flow/. - When creating new files: double-check the path before saving.
 A 3-second check now saves an hour of debugging later.

 - Running both projects simultaneously: